Visit the RCM

 Box Office & Shop opening hours

 In addition, the Box Office will open for up to one hour before events for in-person sales and ticket collection only.
+New bookings will not be taken during this time.

 Library opening hours